QED-92/cyber-security/modules/AttackingApplicationsWithFfuf/notes.md

 # Attacking Web Applications with FFUF

-On HTB VM's and Kali Linux machines most wordlists can be found in the following directory:
+On most HTB and Kali Linux machines wordlists can be found in the following directory:

 - **/opt/useful/seclists/**

-In the examples below i will simply write the name of the wordlist instead of absolute path.
+In the examples below i will simply write the name of the wordlist instead of the absolute path.

 ---